Yardenrsk/GasSheetBot/README.md

 * The purpose of this project is to track our gas fuels without keeping any recipts nor getting into the google sheets app.

-* Also, it was nice opportunity to learn javascript.
+* Also, that was a nice opportunity to learn javascript.

 ## How do we use it?